kwickramasekara/blog/src/posts/what-they-dont-teach-you-in-school.md

 There are many different credit cards with a variety of offerings so it's best to do your own research before signing up as everyone's needs are different.
 A good place to do your research is again, [Nerdwallet](https://www.nerdwallet.com/the-best-credit-cards).
 They have categorized the best credit cards based on interest rate, rewards and etc. For me personally, cash is king so most of the time I go for cash back offers.
 Airline mile option may be worth it if you are a frequent flyer - these also have other relevant perks like free checked bags and priority boarding etc. So choosing a credit card is very much a personal preference.

 Some cards may require annual fees.
-I try to avoid these types of cards because "fees" are a bad word in my vocabulary :smile: and because if I end up not using that specific card as much I will still be liable to pay that fee.
+I try to avoid these types of cards because "fees" are a bad word in my vocabulary and because if I end up not using that specific card as much I will still be liable to pay that fee.
 Take these into consideration as well when you are making the decision to signup.

 ### Making credit card payments